davidmalawey/openLab/methods.md

 ## Extrusions
 _Keywords: alumimum extrusion, framing, rails, 3030, 2020, extruded, frame_

 Aluminum framing is popular in research labs, engineering facilities and academic spaces and has been expanding in use for several decades.
 Several of our lab stations are built around 3030 framing, with a profile of 30 x 30 mm.
 By 2025 it is available from retailers like Amazon.com but we source it from an industrial supplier.
+The unique value is it's dimensional accuracy compared with lumber, and symmetry to ease planning effort for a designer of assemblies.

-Industrial vendors like AutomationDirect give more consistency in product specs over time, they maintain a single-source manufacturer, and they offer specifications & CAD models that match the product with a guarantee.
+Industrial vendors like AutomationDirect (AD) maintain more consistency in product specs over time, have a single-source manufacturer, and offer specifications & CAD models that match the product with a guarantee.
 For design engineering it is best to have a full dataset to work with.
 I was pleased with AD having extremely fast free shipping in the USA, and free custom cut lengths including 45 degree angles.
-If you plan your framing design ahead of ordering, they will make all the cuts for you.
+If you plan your framing design ahead of ordering, leverage their cutting service for sub-mm accuract.
 Each supplier may have slightly different profiles that impact a refined design.

 **Resources**
 Examples: I included a few common designs in one GrabCAD upload to see them side-by-side.
 You can see [the models from grabCAD here](https://grabcad.com/library/extrusion-variants-3030-1)